sushilsridhar/cs-fundamentals/lld/OOP.md

 Serialization enables us to save the state of an object and recreate the object in a new location

 <ins>Functional interface</ins>: has only one abstract method

+**<ins>Abstract class</ins>**
+It has attributes and behaviours, but not sure if some behaviours can be common to all childs, in that case declare the behaviour as abstract